oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 "redirect_uri":
 :    REQUIRED, if the `redirect_uri` parameter was included in the
-     authorization request as described in {{authorization-request}}, and their values MUST be identical.
+     authorization request as described in {{authorization-request}}, in which case their values MUST be identical.
+If no `redirect_uri` was included in the authorization request, this parameter is OPTIONAL.

 "code_verifier":
 :    REQUIRED, if the `code_challenge` parameter was included in the authorization